emil-stoykov/advanced-garbage/README.md

-Emil Stoykov.
-Will update this when i stop working only on command console applications
+A new developer working on game and web applications.